itzmeharsha27/dns/README.md

 ## Security Relevance
 This setup is similar to internal DNS used in enterprises to isolate private services from the public internet.

+## Conclusion
+The project successfully demonstrates private DNS ownership and isolation.